DataDog/documentation/content/tracing/setup/dotnet.md

 | MongoDB       | `MongoDB.Driver`                    |          | Coming soon     |
 | PostgreSQL    | `Npgsql`                            |          | Coming soon     |

-Don't see your desired data store?
-[Check with the Datadog Support team][5] to see if we can help.
+Don’t see your desired data store libraries?
+We’re continually adding additional support.
+[Check with the Datadog team][5] to see if we can help.

 ## Manual Instrumentation